juice-shop/pwning-juice-shop/part3/contribution.md

 >    backwards-compatible manner, and
 > 3. `PATCH` version when you make backwards-compatible bug fixes.[^1]

-The current version of the project must be manually maintained in the following two places:
+The current version of the project (omitting the leading `v`) must be manually maintained in the following three places:

-* `/package.json` in property `"version"`
+* `/package.json` in the `"version"` property
-* `/bower.json` in property `"version"`
+* `/app/package.json` in the `"version"` property
+* `/Dockerfile` in the `LABEL` named `org.label-schema.version`

-All other occurrences of the version (i.e. Docker images, packaged releases & the menu bar of the application itself) are resolved through the `"version"` property of `/package.json` automatically.
+All other occurrences of the version (i.e. packaged releases & the menu bar of the application itself) are resolved through the `"version"` property of `/package.json` automatically.

 ### Pull requests